Skip to main content

 Wash fruits and vegetables thoroughly

-Wash all fruits and vegetables with clean water, or peel them before consumption to minimize the risk of pesticide exposure or bacterial contamination.
+Wash produce with clean water or peel it before eating to cut the risk of pesticide residue or bacterial contamination.

 MEDIUM